I Like You Just Fine When You’re Not Around

 It will take everything plus a sense of humor to see her way clear to a better life, but none of that will happen if she can’t let go of her past.

 “Reminiscent of the best of Gail Parent and Alison Lurie, THE DOG YEAR is the story of a woman who had everything, lost everything, and now wants to shoplift the rest, including the hope of life after the death of her heart, lost when her husband and child died in a dreadful accident.
-Ann Wertz Garvin’s writing sneaks up on you: it is hilarious, until it’s poignant, until it’s heartbreaking.
-She leaves no heartstring untagged, no funny bone untapped, and every word she sets down is honest.
-New York Times bestselling author Jacquelyn Mitchard
+Ann Garvin’s writing sneaks up on you: it is hilarious, until it’s poignant, until it’s heartbreaking.
+She leave no heartstring untugged, no funny bone untapped, and every word she sets down is honest.”

 On Maggie’s Watch